Looking for a high-interest savings account in Singapore that actually rewards you for being a responsible adult?

 - Fall-below fee: S$5/month.

-- No annual/maintenance fees otherwise.
+- No other maintenance fees apply.

 📖 Related guide: DBS Multi-Currency Account (MCA) Guide 2025: Features, Exchange Rates, Fees